pub enum ComputeCommand<T = Timestamp> {

 A dataflow description that violates any of the above properties can cause the replica to exhibit undefined behavior, such as panicking or production of incorrect results.
 A replica should prefer panicking over producing incorrect results.

-After receiving a CreateDataflows command, for created dataflows that export indexes or storage sinks, the replica must produce FrontierUppers responses that report the advancement of the upper frontiers of these compute collections.
+After receiving a CreateDataflow command, if the created dataflow exports indexes or storage sinks, the replica must produce FrontierUpper responses that report the advancement of the upper frontiers of these compute collections.

-After receiving a CreateDataflows command, for created dataflows that export subscribes, the replica must produce SubscribeResponses that report the progress and results of the subscribes.
+After receiving a CreateDataflow command, if the created dataflow exports subscribes, the replica must produce SubscribeResponses that report the progress and results of the subscribes.

 §

-AllowCompaction informs the replica about the relaxation of external read capabilities on the compute collections exported by the replica’s dataflow.
+AllowCompaction informs the replica about the relaxation of external read capabilities on a compute collection exported by one of the replica’s dataflow.

-Each entry in the vector names a collection and provides a frontier after which accumulations must be correct.
-The replica gains the liberty of compacting the corresponding maintained traces up through that frontier.
+The command names a collection and provides a frontier after which accumulations must be correct.
+The replica gains the liberty of compacting the corresponding maintained trace up through that frontier.

-It is invalid to send an AllowCompaction command that references compute collections that were not created by a corresponding CreateDataflows command before.
+It is invalid to send an AllowCompaction command that references a compute collection that was not created by a corresponding CreateDataflow command before.
 Doing so may cause the replica to exhibit undefined behavior.

 The AllowCompaction command only informs about external read requirements, not internal ones.
 The replica is responsible for ensuring that internal requirements are fulfilled at all times, so local dataflow inputs are not compacted beyond times at which they are still being read from.